"God, why do they keep giving us lukewarm seawater to drink?"

 We stared at each other in resigned silence: Great, another SOP to memorize.

-"Retrieve canteens!", we repeated again, holding our canteens before our faces as if we were making an offering of our salty metallic tasting canteen water to the gods.
+"Retrieve canteens!" (「取水壺!」)"Retrieve canteens!", we repeated."LOUDER!
+And hold the canteens in front of your faces with both hands!""Retrieve canteens!", we repeated again, holding our canteens before our faces as if we were making an offering of our salty metallic tasting canteen water to the gods."Open lids!"(「打開瓶蓋!」)"Open lids!", we shouted, unscrewing the lids with our right hands."Post drill hydration..." (「操課後飲水...」) He paused, "Say the amount!""300 c.c.s!", we yelled, as if our lives depended on it."Drink!"(「喝水!」)

 As he watched us chugging down the contents of our canteens, the drill sergeant pointed again to our Hydration Cards - a fairly new development prompted by too many past cases of new recruits passing out from heat stroke.